 There are 195 countries in the world of which 193 countries are members of the United Nations.
 The other two countries, Holy See and Palestine, are non-member observer state.
-Of the 193 countries, 54 countries are located in Africa, 44 in Asia, 46 in Europe, 35 in America, and 14 in Oceania.
+Of the 193 countries, 54 countries are located in Africa, 46 in Asia, 44 in Europe, 23 in North America, 12 in South America, and 14 in Oceania.
 Except for a few countries like North and South Korea, most of the countries have unique names.
 Nearly all the countries are named after the following: land feature, tribe name, the geography of the country, or an important personality.
 “A” is a common letter that appears in most of the countries’ names.
-In fact, only 31 countries of the world are without the letter A in their names.
+In fact, only 32 countries of the world are without the letter A in their names.
 Here are some of the countries in this category.

 Countries Without Letter a in Their Names by Region